 Ever dreamed of getting up close and personal with a whole host of wildlife?
 A safari could be one of the perfect choices for you on your trip.
 South Africa is a popular location for this due to having some of the best National Parks in the world including the Kruger.
 Many people opt to go on organized tours which are a safe way to see exotic wildlife like tigers, lions and elephants.

 However, there is also the option of hiring a vehicle and creating your own route.
-Whichever one you choose, be sure to go fully prepared, with items such as a first aid kit, sun cream, insect repellent and even a jeep winch, just in case!
+Whichever one you choose, be sure to go fully prepared, with items such as a first aid kit, sun cream and insect repellent!
 Oh, and don’t forget your camera either as there will be a plethora of photo opportunities along the way.

 South Africa has some of the best diving sites in the world, and also the chance to get close to incredible marine life like fearsome great white sharks.
 Top places to go diving include Sodwana Bay in Kwazulu-Natal, Shark Alley in Kwazulu-Natal, Avalanche Reef close to Port Elizabeth, Simonstown in the Western Cape and Storms River Mouth on the Garden Route.